 What about the SRAM SX Eagle vs Shimano Deore?

-Shimano Deore vs Deore XT
+Shimano Deore vs. Deore XT

-The Shimano Deore drivetrain is positioned as an entry-level to mid-range option.
-It offers solid performance and durability at an affordable price, making it a popular choice among recreational and budget-conscious riders.
 The Deore groupset now features a 1x12 configuration, which provides a wide gear range for most trail riding scenarios.
-While it may not have all the advanced features and materials found in higher-tier options, the Deore delivers reliable shifting performance and decent build quality.
+It will be slightly heavier than higher-tier options, but Deore delivers reliable shifting performance and decent build quality.
 It's often considered a reliable workhorse for riders who prioritize value for money without compromising too much on performance.
+XT components are built with higher-quality materials that are machined to decrease weight.

 SRAM SX Eagle vs SRAM GX Eagle

-On the other hand, the SRAM GX Eagle is a mid-range drivetrain option that offers improved performance and features compared to the SX Eagle.
-It also features a 1x12 drivetrain configuration with a wider gear range, typically with a 10-52 tooth cassette.
-The GX Eagle incorporates SRAM's X-Horizon and X-Sync 2 technologies, which enhance shifting precision and chain retention, reducing the likelihood of chain drops.
-The GX Eagle drivetrain is known for its durability, smooth shifting, and reliable performance in various riding conditions.
+SRAM GX Eagle offers improved performance compared to the SX Eagle with SRAM's X-Horizon and X-Sync 2 technologies, which enhance shifting precision and chain retention, reducing the likelihood of chain drops.
+Many rider report that GX Eagle is more durable, shifts more smoothly, and is more reliable in tough riding conditions.
 While it may not have all the high-end materials and weight savings found in top-tier SRAM options, the GX Eagle strikes a good balance between performance and affordability.

 Sram SX Eagle vs Shimano Deore